tllvvv/lz4-sgori/doc/Compression.md

 Hash table also had to be adjusted as we want to obtain iterators for match positions.
 For that, a separate address types were added, as well as macros for transforming these addresses into iterators and the other way around.
 Such addresses consist of:
-- index inside the list of `bio_vec`'s, relatively to the start iterator;
+- index inside the list of bvecs, relatively to the start iterator;
-- offset inside the according `bio_vec`.
+- offset inside the according bvec.

 However, this would not be enough for calculating `bi_size` when creating an iterator.
-For that reason, we store remaining size of the source buffer at the start of each `bio_vec` in a separate array.
+For that reason, we store remaining size of the source buffer at the start of each bvec in a separate array.
-The number of `bio_vec`'s that can be handled by compression is limited to 256, which is the [maximum number of vectors](https://elixir.bootlin.com/linux/v6.16.9/source/include/linux/bio.h#L13) in a single block layer I/O.
+The number of bvecs that can be handled by compression is limited to 256, which is the [maximum number of vectors](https://elixir.bootlin.com/linux/v6.16.9/source/include/linux/bio.h#L13) in a single block layer I/O.
 So, this array makes up for additional 1KB (4 * 256) of working memory.
 The `bi_size` table gets filled by iterating over vectors before start of the main loop.